 Topas Therapeutics, TPM502

 Topas Therapeutics is a clinical-stage biotechnology company with a mission to deliver novel, disease-modifying treatments for autoimmune and inflammatory diseases.
 Topas is developing antigen-specific proprietary nanoparticles, called TPCs (Topas Particle Conjugates), which harness the natural mechanisms of the liver to promote antigen-specific immune tolerance without broadly suppressing the immune response.
-Topas is currently conducting a phase 2a clinical trial testing TPM502 for the treatment of celiac disease.
+Topas has recently concluded a phase 2a clinical trial testing TPM502 for the treatment of celiac disease.
 Read more about Topas.

 Phase 3: